aosolis/airline-msteams-poc/README.md

 3. If the operation ultimately fails, remember to [delete the group](https://github.com/aosolis/emirates-msteams-poc/blob/939c70b1f8c681d6b8a9c660af8c841b5618d653/src/TeamsApi.ts#L187) so that it is not left in an orphaned state.
 4. There's a similar issue when adding members to a team right after it is created.
 The app works around this problem by [waiting for a few seconds before adding members to a team](https://github.com/aosolis/emirates-msteams-poc/blob/939c70b1f8c681d6b8a9c660af8c841b5618d653/src/TeamsUpdater.ts#L196).
 Without this delay, the members are added to the group successfully, but will not be visible in the team for several hours.

+Team membership operations require the user's AAD object ID, but the trip database contains the user principal name (e.g., AdeleV@microsoft.com).
+To get the object ID from the UPN, the app uses the [Get user API](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/api/user_get) from Microsoft Graph.

 ## Setting up the application

 ### Database